nestjs/docs.nestjs.com/content/techniques/sql.md

 #### Custom repository

 TypeORM provides a feature called **custom repositories**.
 To learn more about it, visit [this](http://typeorm.io/#/custom-repository) page.
-Basically, custom repositories allows you to extend a base repository class, and enrich it with a couple of special methods.
+Basically, custom repositories allow you to extend a base repository class, and enrich it with a couple of special methods.

 In order to create your custom repository, use the `@EntityRepository()` decorator and extend the `Repository` class.